Lungs-Large intestines - Stomach-Spleen - Heart-Small intestine - Unitary bladder-Kidneys - Pericardium-Triple heaters - Gallbladder-Liver

 Some students try tai chi chuan/qigong and are so angry (wood) to discover that the forms are not as easy as they look (get angrier), and they only last a few weeks.

 Some students practice qigong/tai chi chuan for years and go through the five elements (sometimes without realizing it) to return to the wood element, feel angry and give qigong and tai chi chuan away.
-Never give up, never give in but do let go (of hate, anger, negativity), simply because metaphysical letting go is part of the way to recognize change and the limits that we truly have to guide us.
+Never give up of the search of the true self but do let go (of desire, hate, anger, negativity), simply because metaphysical letting go is part of the way to recognize change and the limits that we truly have to guide us.

 Does not the wheel turn as you move along (your) the pathway

-Note: students can experience a very mild fight, flight or freeze; fight because they are making themselves learn the qigong/taiji forms forcefully when they realize the forms are not quickly learnt, especially when forced (partly because they are not mentally or physically relaxed), the student will enter flight and will run away from learning the forms (because they have metaphysically pushed themselves to hard) and their ego will not let them progress, or freeze to blindly or unknowingly but completely get stuck with what they have learnt so far, unable to progress in the forms any further (because they need to let go and not worry about being judged either by themselves or others) because they need to do what they are doing for them (not past , present or future peoples ideals) without fear of ridicule, judgment or jealousy.
+Note: students can experience a very mild fight, flight or freeze; fight because they are making themselves learn the qigong/taiji forms forcefully when they realize the forms are not quickly learnt, especially when forced (partly because they are not mentally or physically relaxed), the student will enter flight and will run away from learning the forms (because they have metaphysically pushed themselves to hard) and their ego will not let them progress, or freeze to blindly or unknowingly but completely get stuck with what they have learnt so far, unable to progress in the forms, mind, body and spirit any further (because they need to let go and not worry about being judged either by themselves or others) because they need to do what they are doing for them (not past , present or future peoples ideals) without fear of ridicule, judgment or jealousy.

 How to overcome the three F's

-Learn the forms bit by bit over time without forcing the learning process, learn in a class so that you can brain synchronize and synchronize relaxation during the learning process with some of the class and the instructor (some people will take time to brain synchronize, synchronization is different to fitting in, so if you do not fit in it does not mean you do not brain synchronize), keep going to the class and practice what you have learned regularly, preferably every day (in a different spot/location/room, and not at the same time of day), even if it is only for 10 minutes.
+Learn the forms bit by bit over time without forcing the learning process, learn in a class so that the brain synchronize and synchronize, physical, relaxation during the learning process with some of the class and the instructor (some people will take time to brain synchronize, synchronization is different to fitting in, so if an individual does not fit in it does not mean you do not brain synchronize), keep going to the class and practice what you have learned regularly, preferably every day (in a different spot/location/room, and not at the same time of day), even if it is only for 10 minutes.
 Qigong and taiji when practiced in a relaxed purposeful way will help let go of the three F's.

 about acupuncture about reflexology about aromatherapy about weight management about traditional Chinese medicine about yin&yang about the five elements about the three treasures about zang fu about meridians